 This pretty building in White Bear Lake houses a cozy bar with a fun and polished take on Irish pub food favorites with items such as a Scotch egg burger and Irish fritters with pumpernickel breading.
 Music every night of the week, plus craft cocktails and Irish and craft taps, keep things lively and bustling.

 With more upscale American fare than the usual pub offerings, McCormick’s nods to its Irish inspiration through items such as the Guinness-braised burger and seafood selections.
-The pub’s regular live music, dark stained wood interior, and traditional Irish libations keep the setting classic and casual.
+The pub’s dark stained wood interior and traditional Irish libations keep the setting classic and casual.

 This paneled pub is a neighborhood favorite, with a seasonally changing menu of pub cuisine inspired by the Isles, tasty taps, and of course, the Whisky Bible, with single malt tastings once a month.
-No TVs, just friendly chatter—and occasionally live music and Morris dancers.
-The full Irish breakfast (and maybe a bloody Mary) will help you get a head start on the holiday festivities.
+You won't find a game on the TV here (except for English Premier League Soccer), mostly just friendly chatter—and occasionally live music and Morris dancers.

 Morrissey’s is a charmingly low key, no fuss pub.
 It’s an Irish bar through and through, not because it’s drenched in green and shamrock décor, but because it’s a comfortable and friendly place to knock a few back and nibble on chips in curry sauce.
 The hefty whiskey selection, imperial pints, and tasty pub grub don’t hurt, either.